 Insurance Coverage Assistance

 Some insurance companies realize that removal of breast implants can be medically necessary for women’s health to improve and will offer policies to cover the removal surgery.
 Obtain a copy of your insurance policy and review it to see if they are likely to pay for the removal.
 Generally, the insurance criteria focus on capsular contractures, ruptures, infections, and chronic breast pain.
+Some insurances have added coverage for removal of Allergan Biocell textured breast implants and tissue expanders after the global recall (Class I recall in the US) due to risks of BIA-ALCL.
 Accompany one or more medical necessity letter(s) with the specific insurance codes, some are listed below.
 See Sample Medical Necessity Letter and Private Insurance Help by the National Center for Health Research.
 The process of getting approved may require tenacity and perseverance, if you get denied the first time repeal as many times as necessary.
 Do not get discouraged, one woman reapplied three times and then was approved.
 The key with insurance is really to be persistent.
 If you have exhausted the appeals procedure, you can file a complaint with the state insurance commissioner.
 Finally, if all else fails, you can hire an attorney to write your insurance a letter for failing to cover a medically necessary procedure.

 Insurance companies that have covered women: